 - Minnesota Statute Section 169A.24.
 A first-degree DWI is a felony.
 It carries a maximum sentence of seven years in prison and a $14,000 fine.

-If you’re facing DWI charges, the penalties are steep.
+DWI consequences are steep.
+But there may be mistakes that were made or something overlooked that can help us get your DWI dismissed.
 Don’t leave your freedom up to chance.
 Hire an experienced criminal defense attorney to represent you in your case.
+Contact us today.

 Our Other Practice Areas